mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >B: In **my** code?
 Impossible!
 The constructor calls `PurchaseHats`, which calls `CheckWeather`, which would have returned an error if the buffer length was incorrect.
 Try actually **reading** the entire 200k line codebase before you even **begin** to entertain the notion that I'm capable of a mistake.

-Look for ways to refactor the code or add comments to limit future misunderstandings.
-If the confusion stems from obscure language features, switch to an implementation that makes your logic obvious to non-experts.
+Look for ways to refactor the code or add comments that make the code's correctness obvious.
+If the confusion stems from obscure language features, switch to language mechanisms that make your logic intelligible to non-experts.

 ## Communicate your responses explicitly

 A scenario I run into frequently is, after I give someone notes, they'll update their code to address *some* of my feedback, but they don't respond directly to any of my notes.
 Now we're in an ambiguous state.
-Did they miss my other notes or are they still working?
+Did they miss my other notes or are they still working on the rest?
 If I begin reviewing again, I'm potentially wasting my time on a half-finished changelist.
 If I wait, I might create a deadlock where both of us are waiting on the other to make the next move.

 Establish conventions on your team that make it clear who's "holding the baton" at any point during a review.
 Either the author is working on edits or the reviewer is working on their feedback.
 There should never be a situation where the review is stalled because nobody knows who's supposed to make the next move.
 A simple way to do this is by writing a changelist-level comment to say you're passing the code back to the reviewer.

 TODO: Screenshot of someone saying, "Updated!
 Please take a look."

 For every note you receive from your reviewer that requires action, respond explicitly to confirm that you've addressed the note.
 If your code review tool supports it, mark comments as "resolved."
-If not, follow a simple convention, like a comment of, "Fixed," for each note.
+If not, follow a simple convention, like, "Fixed," for each note.
 If you disagree with the note, explain politely why you didn't take action.

 TODO: Screenshot of Reviewable mark as resolved.